 This online vocal workshop is designed to help you find your natural voice, get most of your voice and decrease tensions related to using your voice.
-It will involve 3 parts of 45 min each in the alocated slot.
+It will involve three 45-minute sessions in the allocated slot.

 We will look at the mechanics of the voice – the breath, the larynx and the articulators and how they work together to produce the voice.

 Pilates stretches and roll-downs to release the body, allowing it to be free and to find alignment.
 We will look at good posture, both in standing and sitting positions, and breathing – finding a natural ‘sleep’ breath, then developing it into lower abdominal breathing – ‘Open Mouth and Open Body’.

 Part 2: Tongue, Teeth and Lips – the Articulators:

 Lots of fun exercises to release any tongue and jaw tension, allowing the natural, resonating voice to flow freely.